 Short fiction is great, but there’s nothing like grabbing a novel and sliding away into a whole different world — a different time, a different place, a different outlook on life.
 That’s the goal of all my fiction.
 The short story collections are free (in ebook formats) and serve as reasonably good introductions to my work.
-Or you can help yourself to whatever you find on my Free Fiction page.
+Or you can just take the plunge and dive into one of my adventures.
+If learning to write is your goal, I’ve got some goodies for you there, too: three humorous textbooks to guide you through the process of learning this noble craft.
+Check them out on my non-fiction page.

-I’m really excited about my latest release: The 12,000-year-old Whisper.
+I’m really excited about another fairly new release: The 12,000-year-old Whisper.
 I think of this book as the oldest love story in North America.
 And by old, I mean seriously old–this tale goes back to 10,000 BC!
 But just because it doesn’t feature cell phones or dating services, don’t think it won’t hold your interest.
 Watch as two romances unfold, 12,000 years apart.
 I guarantee you’re going to love it!

 I’m also pleased to announce the publication of A Primitive in Paradise, the third book in the Little Primitive series.
 This volume finds the world’s most fearsome 2-foot tall warrior battling evil in the Hawaiian islands where he uncovers a secret that completely rocks his world, and ours!

-My latest historical novel, Treason, Treason! is ready for you, too.
-It’s an alternate history/time travel story focusing on the exploits and espionage of Benedict Arnold, among others.
-This story has taken a long time and a great deal of research to produce, and I can honestly say it’s the best work I’ve ever done.
+My most ambitious historical novel to date, Treason, Treason! is ready for you, too.
+It’s an alternate history story focusing on the exploits and espionage of Benedict Arnold, among others.
+This story has taken a long time and a great deal of research to produce, and I believe it’s some of the best work I’ve done.
 It postulates profound differences in both the New World and Europe based on the failure of the American colonies to win their rebellion.
 With no America to bolster allied forces in WWI, Germany wins; England falls, and the industrial revolution is never fully realized.
-That’s the world my protagonists wish to change, and doing so requires a trip back to 1780.
+That’s the world my protagonists wish to change, and doing so requires a one-way trip back to 1780.

 Resurrection Blues — My first solo novel.
 The town of Resurrection doesn’t exist.
 Residents pay no taxes and receive no services.
 And they LIKE it that way.
 So when an IRS auditor called “The Executioner” starts nosing around, everyone in Resurrection gets nervous.
 Built and populated by country folk, American Indians, and the operators of a traveling carnival, Resurrection has some unique ideas about what life should be like.